-This year's festival will feature two ensembles: a Symphony Orchestra for the most advanced musicians, open to students aged 14-18, and an Overture Orchestra that is an opportunity for musicians aged 12-14.
+This year's festival will feature two ensembles: a Symphony Orchestra for 100 of the most advanced musicians, open to students aged 14-19, and a Chamber Orchestra that is an opportunity for musicians aged 12-14.
 All students will have the opportunity to learn from a faculty of world-class artists and to rehearse and perform at Walt Disney Concert Hall in Los Angeles.